 Key indicators of memory performance help evaluate how many disk reads and disk writes are eliminated; the percentage of memory and virtual memory in use; the numbers of pages of memory being moved to virtual storage; the percentage of memory and virtual memory in use; and the number of processes that have been deactivated (swapped to disk).
 When a process begins to execute its needed data must be moved into memory.
 Since memory is finite there can come a time when no available memory exists.
 When this occurs the memory manager acts to move pages of space filled with pages that have not been accessed recently out to an area of disk reserved for virtual storage (virtual memory).
-When memory becomes very short the memory pages of an entire process is "deactivated" as its memory pages are sent to disk and it is removed from the Ready Queue (this is what happens at 10.0 and above).
+When memory becomes very short the memory pages of an entire process will be moved, or "swapped" out to virtual storage (the term used in 9.04).
+This means that the entire process is "deactivated" as its memory pages are sent to disk and it is removed from the Ready Queue (this is what happens at 10.0 and above).
 When memory becomes very short a process can actually spend most of it's time "trashing" or looking for available memory.
 These memory events begin to happen when the thresholds in the figure below are violated.